Christopher Kirk, PhD

 Co-Founder, President and Chief Scientific Officer of Kezar Life Sciences

-Christopher Kirk, PhD is a scientific and strategic advisor to Juvena Therapeutics.
+Christopher Kirk, PhD is an independent director, scientific and strategic advisor to Juvena Therapeutics.
 He is the co-founder, President and Chief Scientific Officer of Kezar Life Sciences, a publicly traded company developing first-in-class, small molecule therapies designed to inhibit multiple disease-driving cellular pathways by targeting key intracellular proteins.
 Dr. Kirk is an immunologist and tumor biologist by training.
 Prior to founding Kezar, he was the Vice President of Research at Onyx Pharmaceuticals where he played a key leadership role in the discovery and development of 2 proteasome inhibitors, including carfilzomib (KYPROLIS™), currently approved for the treatment of multiple myeloma.
 Dr. Kirk has authored multiple publications in several select journals including Cell, Nature Medicine, and Nature Reviews and is listed as an inventor on over 40 patents.
 He sits on the scientific advisory board at C4 Therapeutics, Avidity Biosciences, Rain Therapeutics, the Institute of Applied Clinical Science at the M.D.
 Anderson Cancer Center as well as the leadership council of the Life Sciences Institute of the University of Michigan.

 Dr. Kirk received his B.S. in Biochemistry from the University of California, Davis, and his Ph.D. in Cellular and Molecular Biology from the University of Michigan.